nanoman689/interview_questions/README.md

 #### HTML Questions:

+### What is a `<div>` ?

+The `<div>` tag is nothing more than a container unit that encapsulates other page elements and divides the HTML document into sections.
+Web developers use `<div>` elements to group together HTML elements and apply CSS styles to many elements at once.

+### What is the difference between HTML tags `<div>` and `<span>`?

+div is a block element, span is inline.

+This means that to use them semantically, divs should be used to wrap sections of a document, while spans should be used to wrap small portions of text, images, etc.

+Think about it like this:

+There are lots of block elements (linebreaks before and after) defined in HTML, and lots of inline tags (no linebreaks).

+But in modern HTML all elements are supposed to have meanings: a `<p>` is a paragraph, an `<li>` is a list item, etc., and we're supposed to use the right tag for the right purpose -- not like in the old days when we indented using `<blockquote>` whether the content was a quote or not.

+So, what do you do when there is no meaning to the thing you're trying to do?
+There's no meaning to a 400px-wide column, is there?
+You just want your column of text to be 400px wide because that suits your design.
+For this reason, they added two more elements to HTML: the generic, or meaningless elements `<div>` and `<span>`, because otherwise, people would go back to abusing the elements which do have meanings.

 ### What does a `doctype` do?
 The doctype declaration should be the very first thing in an HTML document, before the tag.
 The doctype declaration is not an HTML tag; it is an instruction to the web browser about what version of the markup language the page is written in.
 The doctype declaration refers to a Document Type Definition